luxfhe/example-smart-wallet/README.md

-# Fhenix Smart Wallet POC
+# LuxFHE Smart Wallet POC

 url: https://smart-wallet-poc-nine.vercel.app/

 View your confidential balances using an alchemy LightAccount smart wallet.
-Built using the new Fhenix Permit V2 system (not provided by fhenix.js) on top of scaffold-eth.
+Built using the new LuxFHE Permit V2 system (not provided by luxfhe.js) on top of scaffold-eth.

 !
 NOTE: The mock tokens are deployed on Sepolia, and don't use FHE operations for the encrypted data.
-This will be fixed when the alchemy account-kit contracts have been deployed on Fhenix Nitrogen.
+This will be fixed when the alchemy account-kit contracts have been deployed on LuxFHE Nitrogen.
 See [FHERC20.sol](packages/hardhat/contracts/FHERC20.sol) for more.

 !
 NOTE: Logging in with an EOA does not work, the existing rainbowkit connection logic has been removed, only smart wallets will work.